NTU to PPM Calculator

 Frequently Asked Questions

-How do I convert NTU to ppm?
+How do you convert turbidity NTU to TSS mg/L?

 What is 1 NTU equal to in PPM?

-Is NTU the same as FNU?
+Is NTU the same as mg/L?

 Vijay Chauhan